How to Stop Feeling Overwhelmed: an Ultimate Guide

 Your body will respond with similar 'fight-flight-freeze' response whether a bike is about to run you over or you are freaking out because of all the tasks on your to-do list.

 The signs are similar: sweaty palms, racing heart and panic.

 Ellen Hendriksen, PhD and Clinical Psychologist describes it very nicely in her podcast , she says:

 'You brain doesn’t just see a to-do list; it sees a threat.
 It sees the threat of scarcity: not enough time, not enough energy, not enough magical ability to fit everything into twenty-four hours.
 Or it sees the threat of failing, the danger of disappointing others, the threat of feeling incapable.'

 If you would like to find out more about feeling overwhelmed and what to do to avoid it as much as possible - continue reading.
-Here is a quick outline of great things to come in this article:
+Or at least scan through some of my recommendations, as they form part of self-care routine and might help you lead a more fulfilling life.
+Here is a quick outline of great things to come in this article.

-7 steps to take to get back into a balanced state
+7 steps to take to cure your emotional state

 There are many possible reasons.
 We might feel overwhelmed when we take too much on.
 We carry on for some time and then stop - unable to proceed.

 It also creeps up when we overthink things and when we create to-do lists and prioritise activities without aligning them with our goals, dreams and desires.